EUROPEAN SOCIETY FOR TRAUMA AND EMERGENCY SURGERY /

 4.6.2.
-In case of a convokation by members according to 4.3.2, these members may appoint a Chairman.
+In case of a convocation by members according to 4.3.2, these members may appoint a Chairman.

 4.7.1.
 With regard to that dealt with at each General Assembly, the General Secretary or another person appointed by the President to do so shall maintain minutes.
 Those members convoking the extraordinary Assembly according to 4.3.2 may apply for a protocol of the minutes written by a notary.

 4.7.2.
 The minutes shall be adopted and signed by the President and the party taking minutes.
-The contents of the minutes or the protocol of the extraordinary General Assembly shall be sent to all members by e-mail within three months.
+The contents of the minutes or the protocol of the extraordinary General Assembly shall be published for all members within three months.